 I get on writing sprees and ideas tend to flow off one another.
 After a while, I might get tired or sidetracked, but that’s okay because I have posts scheduled in advance.

-When I first started, I had no idea about how to build a website.
-Things like getting a domain name and setting up a host were foreign and I actually got a friend to do it for me.
+When I first started, I had no idea how to build a website.
+Things, like getting a domain name and setting up a web host, were foreign, and I actually got a friend to do it for me.

 I mean sure, it would have been nice to have somebody show me how to add links to articles, explain buttons on toolbars and things of that nature.
 But over time I figured it out.